-CAPI Sample Frame
+CAPI Sample Design

-The CAPI sample design was a multistage stratified cluster sample.
-This means that in the first stage, the population was divided into geographic blocks (a "cluster").
-Then at each of the subsequent stages (outlined below) a more limited geographic unit was identified until the final sampling unit for interviewing individual businesses was selected.
-Specifically, the sampling unit of individual businesses defined at each stage were the following:
+The sample design was a multistage stratified cluster sample.
+This means that the population was divided into geographic blocs and then through stages, each time selecting a more limited geographic unit until the final sampling unit for interviewing was selected.
+The geographic and sampling units defined at each stage were the following: